Skip to Content

 Walking in this area you get a sense of the scale of the EU, as the buildings are huge and impressive.
 The European Parliament building, for example, is massive and much bigger than I expected.

-I visited on a Sunday, so I was unable to go inside and take a look around, but if you go on a weekday, then you should be able to visit.
+I visited on a Sunday, so I was unable to go inside and take a look around, but if you go on a weekday, you should be able to visit.

 You can also check out the Europa Building, which is impressive in its own right and home to the European Council and a walk down the Rue de la Loi is a must so you can several of the buildings at once!